 Shepherds in the Cave

-An international team of art restorers and archaeologists begin work on the restoration of religious frescoes inside a network of ancient caves.
+An international team of art restorers and archaeologists begin work on the restoration of medieval frescoes inside a network of ancient caves.
 Faced with local bureaucratic challenges and systemic neglect of archaeological sites, the team encounters a community of shepherds and migrants that have used the caves for centuries and discover a living culture worth preserving most of all.

 Produced with support from the Canada Council for the Arts.